Rectified deep neural networks overcome the curse of dimensionality for nonsmooth value functions in zero-sum games of nonlinear stiff systems: Main results

 and $\bA,\bB$ are two given finite sets.
 Finally, for general semilinear PDEs with bounded solutions, one may consider an equivalent semilinear PDE by truncating the nonlinearity outside a compact set, and approximate the truncated coefficients by DNNs.

-Note that it has been shown in \cite[Theorem 4]{poggio2017} that for any given $L$-Lipschitz continuous function $g$ of $d$ variables and any hypercube in $\R^d$, there exists a deep ReLU network with complexity $\cO((d-1)\eps^{-2}L^2)$, which approximates the function $g$ in sup-norm with accuracy $\eps$ on the hypercube.
-Therefore, (H.\ref{assum:coeff_d}(\ref{assum:terminal_d})) and (H.\ref{assum:perturb_d}(\ref{assum:perturb_d_approx})) essentially assume that the difference between the terminal function $f_d$ and the deep ReLU network approximating $f_{d}|_{B_\infty(D)}$ can be controlled by the quadratic growth of $f_d$ outside the hypercube $B_\infty(D)$.
+Finally, we remark that (H.\ref{assum:coeff_d}(\ref{assum:terminal_d})) and (H.\ref{assum:perturb_d}(\ref{assum:perturb_d_approx})) essentially assume that for any given $D>0$, there exists a deep ReLU network approximating the terminal function $f_{d}|_{B_\infty(D)}$ with polynomial complexity, and the difference between the terminal function $f_d$ and the deep ReLU network can be controlled by the quadratic growth of $f_d$ outside the hypercube $B_\infty(D)$.
 We refer the reader to Proposition \ref{prop:quadratic}, where we verify (H.\ref{assum:coeff_d}(\ref{assum:terminal_d})) and (H.\ref{assum:perturb_d}(\ref{assum:perturb_d_approx})) for a class of quadratic cost functions.

 Now we are ready to state one of the main results of this paper, which shows that one can construct DNNs with polynomial complexity to approximate the value functions induced by nonlinear stiff SDEs.
 Similar representation results have been shown in \cite{grohs2018} for SDEs with affine drift and diffusion coefficients, and in \cite{jentzen2018} for SDEs with nonlinear drift and constant diffusion coefficients.
 Our results extend these results to SDEs with time-inhomogeneous nonlinear drift and diffusion coefficients.
 Moreover, we allow the Lipschitz constants of the coefficients to grow with the dimension $d$, which is crucial for the application to SPDE-constrained optimal control problems.
 The proof of this theorem is given in Section \ref{sec:proof_expression_sde}.